The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The transferee’s base cost is the deemed proceeds (ie market value) at the date of the gift.

-This means the transferor may have CGT to pay even though he has received no money from the transferee.
-Also, the transferee has an elevated base cost which he has not actually paid.
+This means the transferor may have CGT to pay even though they have received no money from the transferee.
+Also, the transferee has an elevated base cost which they have not actually paid.

-For a discussion of gift relief in the context of incorporation, see Incorporation of a business.
+For a discussion of gift relief in the context of incorporation, see Capital gains tax implications of incorporation.

-The conditions for relief explained below are summarised in the Flowchart ― business asset gift relief.
+The conditions for relief explained below are summarised in our interactive flowchart.
+Alternatively, for a static pdf version, see the Flowchart ― business asset gift relief.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.